use-hydra-ai/slack-ai-app-template/README.md

 1. `npm install`
 2. `npm start`
 3. Add the app to a channel and try sending a message like

+note: You can follow a tutorial to learn how to build this app [here.](https://www.usehydra.ai/docs/tutorials/slack-ai-todo-app/overview)

 ## Concept